 But you can still try to get your child back.
 You can:

-- Go to Probate and Family Court and file a Complaint for Custody; and
+- Go to Probate and Family Court and file a Complaint for Separate Support; and

 Produced by an AmeriCorps Project of Western Massachusetts Legal Services updated and revised Massachusetts Law Reform Institute Last updated October 2009